Addiction Treatment Group Therapy

 Post-Traumatic Stress Disorder (PTSD)

 The recovery journey continues long after the client has completed their treatment plan.
 Transitioning back to everyday life after spending months in recovery can be a daunting challenge for many freshly sober clients.
-Our recovery skills group therapy sessions are dedicated to equipping our clients with the skills and knowledge they will need for success in recovery.
+Recovery skills group therapy sessions are dedicated to equipping our clients with the skills and knowledge they will need for success in recovery.

 Clients who participate in addictive behaviors often make themselves more vulnerable to relapse.
 As a result, we recognize that a cigarette habit can act as a major stumbling block for clients as they seek out a safe and sober lifestyle.
-Our Stop Smoking group therapy provides resources and support to clients wishing to eliminate every last addiction from their lives.
+Stop Smoking group therapy provides resources and support to clients wishing to eliminate every last addiction from their lives.

 Don’t wait another moment to seek the professional, caring help you and your family needs.